matjojo/tagrank/README.md

 TagRank will show you pairs of files, over and over again.
 The more comparisons you make the more it learns your preferences.
-You can stop at any time by pressing the ESCape key, your progress will be saved.
+You can stop at any time by pressing the `ESCape` key, your progress will be saved.
-Press the left arrow if you prefer the left image, the right arrow for the right, and the down arrow if there is no clear winner.
+Press the `left arrow` or `A key` if you prefer the left image, the `right arrow` or `D key` for the right, and the `down arrow` or `S key` if there is no clear winner.
-To go back one image pair, press Backspace.
+To go back one image pair, press `Backspace` or the `R key`.

 TrueSkill uses these comparisons to create normal distributions for the "quality" of each tag, and a confidence score that says how sure it is of these results.
 TagRank that uses these results to create a representation of this data.